Brendanjlk10/Code-Samples/README.md

-The examples of code I have written are in the branches grouped by programming language.
+The examples of code I have written are in the branches of Code-Samples grouped by programming language.